Angles Theatre: 1841 to 1899

 One lessee after that was Mr Saunders, a tent and marquee maker.
-In 1897, the School of Science and Art leased the theatre property.
-At that time, the theatre building still contained the stage and gallery, with the school occupying the former infant school in the front of building.
+In 1891, the School of Science and Art leased the theatre property.
+At that time, the Georgian theatre building still contained the stage and gallery, with the school occupying the former infant school in the front.

 20th century

-A poster in the Wisbech & Fenland Museum printed by Poyser's records that the building was put up for auction as "The Old Theatre", to be sold by Johnson & Easter in July 1921 at the White Lion hotel.
+The school continued to occupy the property into the beginning of the new century.
+A poster in the Wisbech & Fenland Museum printed by Poysers records that the building was put up for auction as "The Old Theatre" by Johnson & Easter in July 1921 at the White Lion hotel.
 At this time it had a pedestrian entrance from Crescent Passage.
 The stable, coach house and yard were occupied by Dr C. H. Gunson.

-In 1978, the theatre building was "rediscovered" by drama enthusiasts looking for a space to rehearse their productions, and they renovated it, together with the school property, as the Angles Theatre.
+In 1978, the theatre building was "rediscovered" by drama enthusiasts looking for a space to rehearse their productions, and they renovated it, together with the former school, under its old name, Angles Theatre.
 On 25 November 1978 a civic opening of the building was attended by the Mayor of Wisbech and chairman of Fenland District Council and presided over by Anton Rogers.
 Richard Leacroft, architect and theatre historian, gave a lecture on the development of regional theatre.
 Another speaker was Gregor MacGregor of the Georgian Theatre Royal in Richmond, North Yorkshire.
 Four days later the Angles Theatre Company staged She Stoops to Conquer.
 This was one of the most regularly staged plays in the theatre's heyday.
 This may be in part because its author, Oliver Goldsmith, stayed with the Lumpkin family at Park House, Leverington, and lampooned his friend Nicholas Lumpkin (1748–1825); Goldsmith may even have written part of the play while at Park House.
 After spending much of his wealth Lumpkin moved to Wisbech where he died in 1825.

 On 23 September 1979 the musical Songbook was performed at the theatre after relocating from the Gielgud Theatre for the single performance.
 This event was arranged by cast member and president of the Angles Theatre Anton Rodgers.
 The Wisbech Players' first production at the theatre was Pygmalion in 1979; they then used other venues until their production of The Unexpected Guest in 1988.

 The architecture of the building was documented in 1980 by Richard Leacroft, who used the timbers and doorways to deduce the original design of the building.
 He noted that the size, shape and layout of the auditorium was similar to that of the Georgian Theatre Royal in Richmond, North Yorkshire, but the current design does not reflect the original form.
 In the 1980s the theatre's director was Rex Mountain.
 His first production in 1983 was a Ray Cooney Farce, Not Now Darling.
 The theatre company also toured; in 1987 its performances included David Storey's Home at Wells, Norfolk, and Romeo and Juliet outdoors at Wisbech Castle.

 The theatre suffered a fire in 1991.